misteraverin/ifmocpp/README.md

 # study-notes
-This repository contains notes on various courses given in NRU ITMO.
+This repository contains assigments on cpp coursre in NRU ITMO (winter - spring 2016)

-Please contribute, especially if you have:
-  * Found any semantic errors
-  * Found any typos/misspellings
-  * Found some too informal text that should be deleted (I'm sorry for that)
-  * Used this repo and it helped you a lot (I'd be really grateful for any additions/fixes/improvements)